couds/react-bulma-components/README.md

 // You can import from the global component (you will need to include the css file dist/react-bulma-components.min.css) import { Columns } from 'react-bulma-components';

-// You can also include the js that also bundle the ccs (do not work with server-side rendering) import { Columns } from 'react-bulma-components/full';
+// You can also include the js that also bundle the css (do not work with server-side rendering) import { Columns } from 'react-bulma-components/full';

 // [RECOMENDED] Or import only the components you will use (this will reduce the total bundle size)